Ebro: Climate

-Downstream from Cantabria the climate in the Ebro basin – the valley being isolated from sea air masses by surrounding mountains – becomes Mediterrean/Atlantic influenced and continental.
+Downstream from Cantabria the climate in the Ebro basin – the valley being isolated from sea air masses by surrounding mountains – becomes Mediterranean/Atlantic influenced and continental.
 This implies summer/winter seasonal contrast and a rather dry climate.
-Summers of the Ebro Valley most often mirror those of a semiarid climate; some of them see more breaks of storms or showers, yet others are more arid bringing drought save where advanced irrigation is used.
+Summers of the Ebro Valley most often mirror those of a semiarid climate; some of them see more breaks of storms or showers, yet others are more arid, bringing drought save where advanced irrigation is used.

-The valley flood plains have rainfall between 300 and 600 mm, with maxima in fall and spring.
+The valley flood plains experience annual rainfall between 300 and 600 mm, with maxima in fall and spring.
 It is often covered with chaparral vegetation.
 Summers are hot and winters are cold.
 The dry summer season has temperatures of more than 35 C, occasionally reaching over 40 C. In winter, the temperatures often drop below 0 C. In some areas the vegetation depends heavily on moisture produced by condensation fog.
 It is a continental Mediterranean climate with extreme temperatures.
 There are many ground frosts on clear nights, and sporadic snowfalls.